School Severe Weather and Natural Disaster Response

 FEATURED RESOURCE

-Debrief and Improve Processes
+Debrief and Improve Processes with School Safety Performance Metrics

-Mental health concerns, like depression and anxiety, can increase in times of disaster, especially considering that many evacuees are facing hardships like losing loved ones or their belongings to the disaster.
+Mental health concerns, like depression and anxiety, can increase in times of disaster, especially considering that many evacuees face hardships like losing loved ones or their belongings to the disaster.
 Gang activity, drug or alcohol use, and theft are also common safety incidents that shelters must address quickly before the situation escalates.

 Verify Identity and Streamline Registration

 Ask certain health questions, like if the person is injured or has lost a loved one in the disaster, to determine if the evacuee should see your mental health support team.
 Make sure to keep all registrant information secure and protected.
-You also should ask COVID-19 health screening questions so you can place those with exposure risk in a separated area.

 FEATURED RESOURCE

-Video – Raptor Visitor Management
+Video – Raptor VisitorSafe

-Screen, Approve, and Track Volunteers
+Screen, Approve, and Track Emergency Volunteers

-It’s crucial to know precisely who is volunteering in your shelter, especially since they may be responsible for registering evacuees and providing care to children and disabled persons.
+Community members frequently volunteer moments before or after a disaster.
 Volunteers through the American Red Cross, the most well-known disaster partner, are screened and complete a background check.
 However, people in your community, like your parents/guardians, may want to volunteer through your school.
 Many times, they ask immediately before, during, or after the disaster, leaving the school little time to complete a manual screening process.

 An automated school volunteer management system can streamline the application process, track hours, and quickly confirm each volunteer is safe to work with evacuees and keep their personal information secure.
 The system should integrate with your visitor management system and provide a customizable online volunteer application, full criminal background checks, volunteer hour tracking, and robust reporting.
 It should even help you track virtual volunteers (those who are working ‘behind the scenes’ and not physically at the shelter.)